-- 10.1 We have a Whistleblowing Policy which can be found in the staff room in the school staff policy folder.
+- 10.1 We have a Whistleblowing Policy which can be found in the school's shared drive and in our working policies file in the staff room.
 Staff are required to familiarise themselves with this document during their induction period. - 10.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.